 What Cards Does the Capital One Purchase Eraser Cover?

-Not all Capital One cards provide the Purchase Eraser feature.
-However, all of its travel rewards credit cards offer it, which includes three personal credit cards and two business credit cards:
+Not all of Capital One's cards provide the Purchase Eraser feature.
+However, all of its travel rewards credit cards offer it, which include three personal credit cards and two business credit cards:

 |Capital One Credit Card||Annual Fee||Miles Earned||Type|

 |Venture Rewards||$95||2 miles for each dollar spent||Personal|

 |VentureOne Rewards for Good Credit||$0||1.25 miles for each dollar spent||Personal|

 |Spark Miles||$95 (waived the first year)||2 miles for each dollar spent||Business|